slightlynybbled/mats/docs/source/pages/getting-started.rst

 The second test is a flow test in which the test communicates with an instrument and reads the flow, applying a minimum and maximum flow.

+In addition to the test requirements, it turns out that most hardware requires a power supply or other physical component to be turned on or initialized.
+We will deal with this in our setup and teardown.

 Develop Hardware API
 --------------------

 Based on the test requirements, it is useful to create some hardware abstractions which expose some of the functionality that we are interested in.
-The hardware API development effort is independent of the test, but will be necessary to most testing efforts and, thus, we will cover a basic
+The hardware API development effort is independent of the test, but will be necessary to most testing efforts and, thus, we will cover a basic implementation.

+Our first object will be a power supply.
+During the test, we will wish to control a power supply on and off, perhaps even setting different voltages and current limits, depending on the test.
+For this example, we will only wish to turn on the power supply at the beginning of the test and turn it off at the end of the test **or** if there is some test fault.
+We will call our power supply class ``PowerSupply`` and we will store the ``PowerSupply`` class within ``power_supply.py``.

-The first abstraction communicates with the device and provides a property exposing whether the device is communicating or not.
+The next abstraction communicates with the device and provides a property exposing whether the device is communicating or not.
 The development of this abstraction is beyond the scope of this document; however, it is possible to assume a simple API has been provided using a class called ``Device`` which has the property ``is_communicating``.

-The second abstraction communicates with data acquisition hardware to determine the flow of the system in liters / minute.
+The last abstraction communicates with data acquisition hardware to determine the flow of the system in liters / minute.
 The simple api that we are assuming is embodied in a class called ``Daq`` and exposed on a property ``flow``.